Families of Israeli captives arrive in Jerusalem, rally at PM’s office

 “The fate of the captives and those holding them is still unknown after we lost communication with them,” he said.

 Many relatives and friends of the missing fear they will come to harm in Israeli attacks on Gaza designed to destroy Hamas.
-The government says the offensive improves the chances of recovering hostages by putting pressure on Hamas.
+The government says the offensive improves the chances of recovering captives by putting pressure on Hamas.

 Among those who marched to Jerusalem was centrist opposition leader Yair Lapid, who has been mostly supportive of the war but has demanded Netanyahu’s resignation.